 On April 27, 1865, the SS Sultana paddlewheeler was steaming north on the Mississippi River carrying an estimated 2,400 passengers, far more than the 400-passenger listed capacity.
 Many of the passengers weren’t worried about the conditions, as they were Union soldiers who had crowded aboard the ship in their eagerness to get home after being released from Confederate prison camps.

-Unfortunately, the extra weight of all those soldiers probably contributed to the worst maritime disaster in U.S. history.
+Unfortunately, the extra weight of all those soldiers probably contributed to the ensuing disaster.
 As the Sultana headed up the river in the middle of the night, the overcrowded ship listed from side to side, resulting in dangerous variances in water levels in the boilers.
 Near Memphis, several boilers exploded, and the resulting fire and devastation sank the ship, killing as many as 1,800 of the 2,400 passengers.

 Despite being the deadliest maritime disaster in U.S. history, the Sultana disaster was overshadowed by much bigger news that month, including the assassination of President Lincoln, the hunt for his assassin and Lee’s surrender to Grant at Appomattox.